aws/aws-toolkit-azure-devops/Docs/tutorial-s3.rst

        .. image:: images/credentialdialog.png
           :alt: AWS Credential Dialog

-  This task requires credentials for a user with a policy enabling the user to upload files to S3.
+  This task requires credentials for a user with a policy enabling the user to put objects to S3.
+  If the create S3 bucket option is enabled you also need permission to create a bucket.
   Enter the access key and secret keys for the credentials you want to use and assign a name that you will remember.